2021 Billboard Music Awards

 The 2021 Billboard Music Awards were held on May 23, 2021, at the Microsoft Theater in Los Angeles, California.
 The ceremony was broadcast live from NBC, and was hosted by Nick Jonas.
 Musical performers were announced during a series of social media posts.

 Nominees for Top Hot 100 Artist, Top Latin Male Artist, and Top Rap Female Artist were announced on April 28, 2021.
 The full list of nominations was presented on April 29, 2021.
-The Weeknd received the most nominations on the ceremony, being nominated for sixteen awards, later going on to win the most awards of the ceremony with 10 awards.
+The Weeknd received the most nominations on the ceremony, being nominated for sixteen awards, he would win the most awards of the ceremony with ten awards.

 Pink received the Billboard Icon Award, Trae tha Truth received the Change Maker Award, and Drake received the Artist of the Decade Award.